St Mary's Youth F.C.

 St Mary's Youth Football Club (usually just St Mary's) is a Northern Irish, intermediate football club based in Portadown, County Armagh, playing in Intermediate Division A of the Mid-Ulster Football League.
 The club was founded in 1959.
 Club colours are claret and sky blue.

-The club participates in the Irish Cup.
+The club, which forms part of the Mid-Ulster Football Association, participates in the Irish Cup.